 This section of the site is designed for those working in the event industry; we welcome your contributions and suggestions

-You can now order event management titles direct from Wiley
+You can order from an excellent range of event management titles direct from Wiley

 So you want to get into the event industry – here are links to details about various event courses available in Australia